 "This work explores the challenges of adjusting emotionally to the Covid-19 pandemic as a woman who has had an easy life full of good health, work with purpose and security.

-My days, on the other hand, are spent in a garden as a nanny to a 4 year-old boy, where he pulls berries from a bush to make berry stew and I sit alongside him in the dirt as he 'cooks.'
-In this world of calm I feel like a child myself, ignorant to the perils of the pandemic.
+My days, on the other hand, were spent in a garden as a nanny to a 4 year-old boy below Mount Hollywood, where he pulls berries from a bush to make berry stew and I sat alongside him in the dirt as he 'cooks.'
+In this world of calm I felt like a child myself, ignorant to the perils of the pandemic.

-Using my cell phone, I photograph the world I spend my days in.
-By exploring the world of nature I have found balance and emotional discovery.
+Using my cell phone, I photographed the world I spent my days in.
+By exploring the world of nature I found balance and emotional discovery.
 I hope that in sharing my journey, others can start their own self-discovery in a fragile world."